Semidefinite programming relaxations for quantum correlations: Quantum communication

 \subsubsection{Bounding the quantum set}

 SDP relaxation hierarchies can be constructed to bound the set of quantum correlations in the prepare-and-measure scenario for arbitrary input/output alphabets and arbitrary dimensions.
 They are typically based on tracial moments, see e.g.~\citet{Burgdorf2012}, on which constraints specific to a $d$-dimensional Hilbert space must be imposed.
 To this end, let $L=\{\id, \boldsymbol{\rho},\mathbf{M}\}$, where $\boldsymbol{\rho}=\left(\rho_1,\ldots,\rho_X\right)$ and $\mathbf{M}=\left(M_{1|1},\ldots,M_{N|Y}\right)$, be the list of all operators appearing in the quantum prepare-and-measure scenario.
 We define $\mathcal{S}_k$ as a set of monomials over $L$ of length $k$.
-Recall from Remark~\ref{rem:monomial-sets} that it is interesting to consider subsets of all the monomials with a given length.
+Recall from the remark in Section~\ref{rem:monomial-sets} that it is interesting to consider subsets of all the monomials with a given length.
 An $|\mathcal{S}_k|\times |\mathcal{S}_k|$ moment matrix can be constructed whose entries are given by,

 for $u,v\in \mathcal{S}_k$.
 The moment matrix inherits many constraints from quantum theory.
-Firstly, normalisation implies $\Gamma(\rho_x,\id)=1$.
-Secondly, one may without loss of generality restrict to pure states, i.e.~$\rho_x^2=\rho_x$.
-Thirdly, under the restriction of projective measurements\footnote{In general, one must consider also POVMs when fixing the dimension.}, it holds that $M_{b|y}M_{b'|y}=M_{b|y}\delta_{b,b'}$.
-Fourthly, the moment matrix contains elements that are equal to the probabilities observed between Alice and Bob, namely $\Gamma(\rho_x,M_{b|y})=p(b|x,y)$.
+First, normalisation implies that $\Gamma(\rho_x,\id)=1$.
+Second, one can without loss of generality restrict to pure states, i.e.,~$\rho_x^2=\rho_x$.
+Third, under the restriction of projective measurements\footnote{In general, one must also consider POVMs when fixing the dimension.}, it holds that $M_{b|y}M_{b'|y}=M_{b|y}\delta_{b,b'}$.
+Fourth, the moment matrix contains elements that are equal to the probabilities observed between Alice and Bob, namely $\Gamma(\rho_x,M_{b|y})=p(b|x,y)$.
 In addition, the cyclicity of the trace implies a number of additional equalities between the moments, e.g.~$\Gamma(\rho_x, M_{b|y}\rho_x)=\Gamma(\rho_x^2,M_{b|y})=\Gamma(\rho_x,M_{b|y})=p(b|x,y)$.
-Lastly, by an argument analogous to that in Eq.~\eqref{PSDcon}, the moment matrix must be PSD.
+Last, by argument analogous to that in Eq.~\eqref{PSDcon}, determines that the moment matrix must be PSD.